exercism/reasonml/exercises/accumulate/README.md

 ## Restrictions

-Keep your hands off that for_all/map functionality provided by your standard library!
+Keep your hands off that collect/map/fmap/whatchamacallit functionality provided by your standard library!
 Solve this one yourself using other basic tools instead.
+## Source

+Conversation with James Edward Gray II [https://twitter.com/jeg2](https://twitter.com/jeg2)

 ## Building and testing
 You will need the node package manager (npm) installed - download from [here](https://www.npmjs.com/get-npm)